guillermoamaral/Webside/docs/api/evaluations/post.md

     "profile": "boolean"
 }
 ```
-Where `sync` indicates whether the call should be blocked until the evaluation finishes or will return the ID of the evaluation to follow its state.
+Where `sync` indicates whether the call should be blocked until the evaluation finishes or will return immediately, with the ID of the just created evaluation to follow its state.
-The asynchronic evaluation allows Webside to have control over the evaluation, being able to offer the user the chance to cancel the evaluation or interrupt it and debug it (a feature that is not implemented at the moment of writing this documentation).
+The asynchronous evaluation allows Webside to have control over the evaluation, being able to offer the user the chance to cancel the evaluation or interrupt it and debug it (a feature that is not implemented at the moment of writing this documentation).
-Once Webside has the evaluation ID it can use a synchronic call to [`/objects/{id}`](../objects/id/get.md) (with the ID of the evaluation) to avoid polling the state of the evaluation before getting the object.
+Once Webside has the evaluation ID, it can make a synchronous call to [`/objects/{id}`](../objects/id/get.md) (with the ID of the evaluation) to avoid polling the state of the evaluation before getting the object.

 `pin` makes the resulting object to be pinned (with the same ID of the evaluation that generated it) or be discarded.
 Of course, an asyncrhonic evaluation will keep (pin) the object once the evaluation finishes so the client is able to get it.

-`debug` inserts a breakpoint right before the expression and triggers a synchronic evaluation (as it has a breakpoint it should return immediately), returing the ID of a debugger created on the active evaluation (process).
+`debug` inserts a breakpoint right before the expression and triggers a synchronous evaluation (as it has a breakpoint it should return immediately), returing the ID of a debugger created on the active evaluation (process).

-`profile` creates a profiler and forces a synchronic profiling of the expression at hand and then returns the ID of the created profiler to fetch their results.
+`profile` creates a profiler and forces a synchronous profiling of the expression at hand and then returns the ID of the created profiler to fetch their results.

 `context` can be one of the following: